Towards Generalization of Graph Neural Networks for AC Optimal Power Flow: Discussions

 \section{Discussions}

-The proposed HH-MPNN provides accurate approximate ACOPF solutions across various grid sizes.
-For grids with fixed topology, our approach achieves performance comparable to FNN and CNN models while demonstrating the flexibility to handle N-1 topology changes that topology-specific architectures cannot.
+The proposed HH-MPNN provides accurate but approximate ACOPF solutions across various grid sizes.
+For grids with fixed topology, our approach achieves performance comparable to FNN and CNN models while demonstrating the flexibility to handle N-1 topology changes that topology-specific architectures like FNN and CNN cannot.
 Our results challenge the assumption that graph-based models perform poorly when predicting generator setpoints and voltage angles.
 With sufficiently expressive architecture—combining heterogeneous graphs and transformers—both local and globally-dependent variables can be approximated accurately.
-We demonstrated topological flexibility through zero-shot prediction on N-1 variations and fine-tuning pretrained models on larger grids.
-We explore N-1 generalization limits, showing how distribution shifts affect model performance for high-impact contingency cases.
+We demonstrated topological flexibility through zero-shot prediction on N-1 topology variations and fine-tuning pretrained models on larger grids.
+We explore N-1 generalization limits, showing how distribution shifts affect model performance for operationally challenging contingency cases.
+Through this insight, we develop an approach for efficient and robust N-1 generalization through the inclusion of a few challenging contingency cases in the training dataset.

 \textbf{Limitations}: We cannot guarantee satisfaction of all constraints.
-Average power balance violations reach $10^{-3}$ pu in some cases, which may require post-processing for strict AC feasibility.
-Our experiments used load variations and N-1 contingencies; extending to variable generator costs and other operational scenarios would strengthen generalization claims.
+However, other feasibility restoring frameworks, such as physics-informed loss or differentiable constrained optimization \cite{nguyen_fsnet_2025, donti_dc3_2021}, may be combined with our proposed approach to satisfy all constraints.
 Pre-computation of effective resistance matrices can be computationally intensive for large grids.
 Finally, future work should explore hybrid ML-optimization approaches for feasibility guarantees and rigorous theoretical analysis of generalization bounds.